 $ cola colas list -q "whiskey" --json | jq '.data[].brand_name'

 The CLI is especially useful for quick lookups, ad-hoc exploration, and piping COLA data into other tools.
-It's the closest thing to running a SQL query without actually writing SQL.
+It is the interface I want when opening a notebook would be too much ceremony.

 The MCP server

-This is the newest addition, and arguably the most interesting one.
+This is the newest addition.
 MCP (Model Context Protocol) lets AI assistants like Claude use tools directly.
 Our MCP server runs on Cloudflare's edge network — there's nothing to install.

 {